 Pursuing a wrongful death claim on top of having just suffered a loss can seem overwhelming and daunting, but that’s what the Law Office of Cohen & Jaffe is here.
 We get the justice you and your loved one deserve so you can navigate the grieving process.
 Call 516-358-6900 to schedule a consultation or learn more about how we can help you by completing our website’s contact form.
 You can also subscribe to our Cohen & Jaffe YouTube Channel to learn more about the laws that may impact your wrongful death claim.

-For a free legal consultation with a lawyer serving Levittown, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
+For a free legal consultation with a wrongful death lawyer serving Levittown, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.